joshuaeckroth/csci431-website/guide/midterm-review.markdown

 > A ticket is either open or closed, every ticket has an integer priority, as well as a "newCustomer" boolean field.
 Whenever a customer creates a ticket, the ticket gets added to the database.
 If the customer has never issued a ticket before, the ticket should have its "newCustomer" field set to "true".
 Each ticket starts at priority 0.
 If the description of the ticket matches an existing open ticket (assume a matching function exists), then its priority is changed to the priority of the existing ticket plus 1; the priority of the existing tickets are left unchanged.
 If the customer has submitted more than 2 tickets with the same description, the priority of the new ticket is increased by 1.
 If the resulting priority of the ticket is greater than 3, an email is sent to the customer stating that "we are working hard on this problem."
 If the description of the ticket matches a closed ticket, this ticket is closed as well (and priority is set to -1).

 ## Prolog

-Given a particular "trace" of a Prolog search process for given rules, be able to list the facts that must be present.
-These facts will not be given to you, they must be inferred from the trace.

 Know how to write Prolog code that represents a given set of facts and rules, stated in English.